MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/forced-color-simulation.md

 ## Use the Rendering Tools

-To simulate what your web product looks like in forced color mode, open the [Rendering Tools][DevtoolsGuideChromiumRenderingTools].
+To simulate what your web product looks like in High Contrast mode, open the [Rendering Tools][DevtoolsGuideChromiumRenderingTools].

 1. To open the **Rendering Tools**, select the `...` menu item in the toolbar
 1. Select `More tools`